dmytyk/TheArk/README.md

 #### Project Notes

 > - The Barcode Scanner can be recharged from The ARK by removing the USB dongle and attaching it to the ARK via the USB cable it comes with
-> - The Ark has a power monitor circuit with a low voltage threshold set to 10.5v, once reached the attached (Web) device will beep
+> - The Ark has a power monitor circuit with a low voltage threshold set to 10.50v, once reached the attached device will beep and the voltage display will turn RED
 > - The WEB page is HTML and javascript, it is gzipped and base 64 encoded to save code space

-In addition to the source code I created a YouTube video that provides additional details, the Link is: [The Ark Video](https://www.youtube.com/watch?v=oKCXiYc311A&t=149s)
+> - On startup if Green LED stay lit we did not find the WiFi module
+> - On startup if Green LED is flashing every 100ms the Access Point did not start
+> - On startup if Green LED is flashing every 1000ms the SD Card did not start

+#### Arduino Software Notes

+> - Libraries needed : <SPI.h>, <SD.h>, <global.h>, <base64.h>, <WebSocketClient.h>, <WebSocketServer.h>, <WiFiNINA_Generic.h> and <KeyboardController.h>

-I included a schematic for the project:
+#### Schematic for the project

 ![The Ark Schematic](/Images/TheArk_Schematic.png)